 Wrongly Rated ?
 To check what rating band you and you neighbours are on click HERE and enter your post code and Billing Authority.
 If you are rated much higher than similar properties you should appeal.
 I got my rates reduced on appeal.
 But my Water Rate stayed the same until I opted for a meter.

 Married Couple's Allowance Click on http://www.hmrc.gov.uk/incometax/married-allow.htm You should be getting this tax allowance where at least one of a marriage or civil partnership was born before April 6th 1935.
 For marriages before December 5th 2005 the allowance goes to the husband.
 (For marriages on or after that date the allowance goes to person with the higher income.
-The maximum allowance (2009 - 2010 is £6,965 but this is reduced if the person claiming it is has an income in excess of £22,900.
-BUT the actual tax saving is only 10% of the allowance i.e. £696.50 (less for high earners).
+There is a maximum allowance but this is reduced if the person claiming it is has an income in excess of £?.
+BUT the actual tax saving is only 10% of the allowance.
 If you do not pay tax and your spouse does then you can transfer any unused allowance.
 If you think you are not getting this allowance you can write or phone your tax office.
 Claims can go back as far as the 2004/5 tax year. ** from 2015 the married couple's allowance, for those born after 1935, is replaced by the Marriage Allowance; see (and register) at https://www.gov.uk/marriage-allowance

 Avoiding Inheritance tax.
-As from October 2007 a substantial change was made in the rules governing Inheritance Tax.
-Hitherto the value of the estate left by the last survivor of a legal partnership was taxed at the punitive IHT rate of 40% if it was more than £300,000.
-The 2009 allowance is £325,000 or £650,000 for a couple, as legal partners 'inherit' the partner's tax exemption.
+For many years the allowance has remained at £325,000 or £650,000 for a couple, as legal partners 'inherit' the partner's tax exemption.
 This is retrospective, so it applies to partners who died a while ago.
 But the exemption would only amount to the level that was relevant at the time of their death and would be less any amount that they willed to (say) their children.
 The site below gives examples and can be consulted as to the level of exception in any particular year.